 This issue can come up in any family, but more often it’s in a blended family where a step-parent has custody of the deceased parent’s important documents and children have never seen a copy of a Will.
 In blended families in particular, there are some practical reasons why the step-mom would delay production of the Will or appear vague about its existence:

-These are a reasonable response to losing a loved one.
-Unfortunately, the surviving spouse’s lack of communication in many cases forces children to guess the reason for delay.
-After a while, the surviving children (or other heirs) will begin to suspect the delay is not routine but intentional.
-They will wonder whether the surviving spouse is taking advantage (maliciously or not) of the delay to hide or misuse assets that belong to the deceased person’s estate.
+These reactions are a reasonable response to losing a loved one.
+Unfortunately, the surviving spouse’s lack of communication often leaves children and other heirs asking an increasingly urgent question: where is the Will?
+Over time, the absence of clear answers can cause the surviving children (or other beneficiaries) to suspect that the delay is not routine but intentional.
+They may begin to wonder whether the surviving spouse is taking advantage maliciously or unintentionally of the delay to hide, misuse, or control assets that rightfully belong to the deceased person’s estate, all while the Will remains unfiled and unresolved.

 The cost of assuming there is no Will.